frewes/computer-vision-for-first/Computer Vision for FIRST Robotics.md

 ```
 requirements.txt

+It's good practice to do something like this, so that if anyone else needs to use your source code, they don't have to guess at the requirements.
+It's also possible to specify which version of each library you need to make things very easy in the future, but in this case we don't really need to worry about it.

-Most python IDEs have a way to handle this file; if you’re using PyCharm, go to <https://www.jetbrains.com/help/pycharm/managing-dependencies.html> and follow the instructions for how to load the libraries, otherwise google your IDE to find out how to handle the requirements file properly.
+Most python IDEs have a way to handle this file.
+If you're using VS Code, dependencies are installed using Python's "Pip" library manager; in the terminal, type `pip install -r requirements.txt` to install everything specified.
+If you’re using PyCharm, go to <https://www.jetbrains.com/help/pycharm/managing-dependencies.html> and follow the instructions for how to load the libraries.
+If you're using a different IDE, a quick Google search should show you what you need.

 ```git
 git status